Welfare and Spending Effects

 3 Parameterizing the model

 This section describes how we set the model’s parameters.
 First, we estimate the extent to which consumers ‘splurge’ when receiving an income shock.
-We do so using Norwegian data to allow the model to match the best available evidence on the profile of the marginal propensity to spend over time and across different wealth levels, as provided by Fagereng, Holm, and Natvik (2021).
-We also show that a consumer model without the splurge is inferior in matching these profiles.
+Given the lack of empirical evidence of the marginal propensity to consume over time for the US, we use instead Norwegian data to estimate the splurge.
+Specifically, we calibrate our model to the Norwegian economy and match evidence from Norway on the profile of the marginal propensity to spend over time and across different wealth levels, as provided by Fagereng, Holm, and Natvik (2021).11

 3.1 Estimation of the splurge factor

-We define splurging as the act of spending our of current labor income without concern for intertemporal maximization of utility.
-(The previous sentence needs to be discussed.)
-The splurge allows us to capture the shorter- and longer-term response of consumption to income shocks, especially for consumers with significant liquid wealth, that a standard model cannot.
-Specifically, we show that our model can account well for the results of Fagereng, Holm, and Natvik (2021), who study the effect of lottery winnings in Norway on consumption using millions of records from the Norwegian population registry.
+The specific exercise we carry out in this section, is to show that our model can account well for the results of Fagereng, Holm, and Natvik (2021), who study the effect of lottery winnings in Norway on consumption using millions of records from the Norwegian population registry.
 We calibrate our model to reflect the Norwegian economy and, using their results, estimate the splurge factor, as well as the distribution of discount factors in the population, to match two empirical moments.

 PIC